HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 Victoria Department of Education and Training.
 (2018, September 05).
 The Senses Working Together.
 Retrieved from Education and Training: https://www.education.vic.gov.au/school/teachers/teachingresources/discipline/science/continuum/Pages/sensesworking.aspx

 Lili-Ann Kriegler (B. A Hons, H. Dip.
-Ed, M.Ed.) is a Melbourne-based education consultant and author of Edu-Chameleon.
-Lili-Ann’s primary specialisations are in early childhood education (birth-9 years), leadership and optimising human thinking and cognition.
-Her current part-time role is as an education consultant at Independent Schools Victoria and she runs her own consultancy, Kriegler-Education.
+Ed, M.Ed.) is a Melbourne-based education consultant and author of 'The Power of Play - Mastering the 7 Dynamic Learning Zones.
+Lili-Ann specialises in designing advanced play- and project-based curricula (birth to 9 years), leadership, and optimising human thinking and cognition.
+She runs her consultancy, Kriegler-Education.
 Lili-Ann is a child, parent and family advocate who believes that education is a positive transformative force for humanity.
 Find out more at https://www.kriegler-education.com